iwonderanddev/tech-challenges/ops/README.md

 ## The application

 You are working as a sysadmin in a new company.
-This company is about to release a new blog, via a blogging application developped internally.
+This company is about to release a new webapp developped internally.

 This application is multi-tier: